Crusaders Games

 This image has an empty alt attribute; its file name is cursedexiledead.jpg

 Peter Cooper brings the Warhammer Underworlds warband called The Exiled Dead into the game as a new set of hostiles, telling a brief story about the vampire Deintalos, and his return to Ulfenkarn in the pursuit of his unnatural experiments.
-This expansion content can be played either as a part of a standard campaign, or as a standalone mini-campaign of three linked journeys and has rules for all the enemies found within the warband box, which mainly has a zombie theme.
+This zombie themed expansion content can be played either as a part of a standard campaign, or as a standalone mini-campaign and has rules for all the enemies found within the warband box.
 This focused adventure module is covered on boardgamegeek with files on googledrive

 Campaign Streamline & Enemy Respawns (rules variant)